yeekitc/see_you_soon/README.md

 # Try it out!
 ---
-To load sample data and take see_you_soon for a test drive, log into the account "yk" with the password "ykc" (or "js", password "josiah") upon launch.
+To load sample data and take see_you_soon for a test drive, log into the account "yk" with the password "ykc" upon launch.
 Events will be preloaded.
 Feel free to poke around and dabble in each of the different features!